Manure Nutrient Availability

 The nutrients in manure have no immediate value if the crop does not need them, since there already is more than enough in the soil.
 As with fertilizer, you get the greatest return from manure by applying it to crops that require N and that are grown in fields testing the lowest in P and K. Your first step in developing a manure management plan should be to prioritize farm fields on this basis, with an additional consideration of the fields’ relative environmental sensitivity.
 Then, allocate the manure to the high-priority fields at a rate that meets crop nutrient requirements, but at a rate no greater than that which meets the need for manure’s most vulnerable nutrient, N. If there is a potential for P transport to water, the manure application rate should be limited to P crop removal.
 In this case, significant supplemental fertilizer N will usually be needed to meet the crop N requirement.
 The Phosphorus Index can be used to determine the risk of P loss to water and to guide appropriate management to minimize this risk.

 Available N is less likely to be present the following year if not removed by the crop.
 As mentioned above, P and K applied in excess of crop uptake will build soil levels and generally are available to succeeding crops.
 In fact, with advance planning, excess manure P and K applied during the corn years of a rotation will supply the high P and K requirements of a following hay crop.
-A good approach is to balance the nitrogen in the manure with the needs of the current crop and to balance the P and K in the manure with the needs of the crop rotation (see Figure: "Changes in Soil Test Levels Over Time" [right]).
+A good approach is to balance the nitrogen in the manure with the needs of the current crop and to balance the P and K in the manure with the needs of the crop rotation (see "Changes in Soil Test Levels Over Time" [right] Reference: Figure 1.2-7, the Agronomy Guide).

 Applying manure to legumes generally is not recommended.
 If properly inoculated, legumes do not need supplemental nitrogen for best growth.
 Thus, unlike a nonlegume such as corn, for which potential returns from the nitrogen in the manure are great, there will be no economic return from the nitrogen in manure applied to a legume.
 Legumes, however, will take up nitrogen applied in manure even though they don't need it; thus, legumes may serve as a place to dispose of excess nitrogen.
 The uptake of nitrogen by legumes is indicated in Table: "Nitrogen removed by legumes".